Traffic Signals FAQ

 To request a change in traffic light timing, please contact 311.

-To obtain a Traffic Signals Clearance call 311.
+To obtain a Traffic Signals Clearance contact 311.
 When you call you will be asked to provide your contact information and the location where you plan to excavate or dig.

 Normally, one or more "loops" (detectors in the pavement) would be installed in each lane to detect traffic.
-The use of a single camera reduces the installation of these detectors and helps improve the operation of the traffic lights.
+The use of a single radar device reduces the installation of these detectors and helps improve the operation of the traffic lights.

-Many detector zones can be programmed or modified through using a camera without interrupting traffic or cutting the pavement.
+Many detector zones can be programmed or modified through using a radar device without interrupting traffic or cutting the pavement.
 Because of these benefits the city is continuing to evaluate their use as a viable means of detecting and controlling the flow of traffic.

 The duration of the Transit Priority Signals is relatively short because the intent is to help bus drivers get a head start over the traffic next to them and get quicker access to that lane.